mozilla/probe-scraper/README.md

 To scrape a git repository for probe definitions, an entry needs to be added in `repositories.yaml`.

+- `description`: A brief description of the repository.
+- `channel`: (optional) The release channel.
+Must be one of "release", "beta", "nightly" or "esr".
+- `deprecated` (optional) `true` if repository corresponds to a deprecated product or library.
 - `notification_emails`: Where emails about probe-scraper failures and improper files will be forwarded to.
 These will be just about your specific repository.
 - `url`: The URL of the repository to scrape.
 It should be able to be cloned directly from that URL.